ClickHouse/ClickHouse/docs/en/query_language/select.md

 In this example, `COLUMNS('a')` returns two columns `aa`, `ab`, and `COLUMNS('c')` returns the `bc` column.
 The `+` operator can't apply to 3 arguments, so ClickHouse throws an exception with the message about it.

+Columns that matched by the `COLUMNS` expression can be in different types.
+If `COLUMNS` doesn't match any columns and it is the single expression in `SELECT`, ClickHouse throws an exception.

 ### DISTINCT Clause {#select-distinct}